Scientific comparison visualization showing gene editing versus GMO modification techniques

 Our Stackatrait™ Technology

-Our proprietary Stackatrait™ platform uses CRISPR/Cas9 precision breeding to deliver 10-13 targeted edits per variety.
-The proprietary cannabinoid modification achieves <0.01% THC, while additional edits enhance grain yield (seed yield), oil quality (oil quality trait high-oleic), fibre strength (fibre quality trait), and carbon sequestration (deep root traits).
-This is not a GMO; these are precise genetic edits backed by peer-reviewed research in Nature Genetics, Science, and Plant Cell.
+Our proprietary Stackatrait™ platform uses CRISPR-Cas9 precision breeding to deliver multiple targeted modifications per variety across five trait categories — including THC elimination to <0.01% compliance, yield optimisation, fibre quality, environmental resilience, and climate adaptation.
+This is not a GMO; these are precise modifications to the plant's own DNA, backed by peer-reviewed research in Nature Genetics, Science, and Plant Cell.

 Ready to Grow with Confidence?